Charniele Herring: Virginia House of Delegates

 Delegate Brian Moran resigned his House seat on December 12, 2008 to spend full-time on his 2009 campaign for governor.
 Herring immediately announced her candidacy for the vacancy.
 In a caucus on December 16, Herring won the Democratic nomination, defeating Ariel Gonzalez, director of governmental affairs for the American College of Radiology, 191–43.

 In the special election on January 13, 2009, she defeated Republican nominee Joe Murray, an aide to Representative Joe Wilson (R-SC), by 16 votes.
 Murray requested a recount, which was resolved in Herring's favor; she was sworn in on January 26.

 Herring was the first African-American woman ever elected to represent Northern Virginia in the General Assembly.
 She was elected to serve as the Chairwoman of the Democratic Party in Virginia in 2012 and remained in the role until 2014.
 In 2015, she was elected Chair of the House Democratic Caucus.
 After the Democratic Party gained control of the House of Delegates in 2019, Herring was elected to serve as the Majority Leader.
 She is the first woman and African-American and served in this role until the Republicans regained control of the House of Delegates in 2021.

-She currently serves as the chair of the Courts of Justice Committee, and she is the first woman and African-American to hold this role as well.
-She also serves as a member of the Rules committee and Joint Rules Subcommittee.
+From 2020–21, she served as chair of the Courts of Justice Committee, the first woman and African-American to hold this role.
+She currently serves as vice-chair of the Rules committee and chair of the Standards of Conduct Subcommittee.

-Herring has a lengthy career advocating for criminal justice reforms in Virginia, and after serving on the Crime Commission for 9 years, she was elected as the Chair of the committee in 2020.
+Herring has a lengthy career advocating for criminal justice reforms in Virginia, and after serving on the Crime Commission for nine years, she was elected as the Chair of the committee in 2020.
+She has also been a strong proponent of regulating law enforcement use of automated license plate readers, passing legislation in 2025 to create a statewide framework to limit how law enforcement agencies can use the technology.